+1 To represent the interests of ITU-R in the ITU CCT.

-1 To adopt terms and definitions for vocabulary work, in close collaboration with the General Secretariat (Conferences and Publications Department), including graphical symbols for documentation, letter symbols and other means of expression, units of measurements etc., within ITU-R and to seek harmonization among all concerned Radiocommunication Study Groups regarding terms and definitions.
+2 To adopt terms and definitions for vocabulary work, through ITU CCT, in close collaboration with the General Secretariat (Conferences and Publications Department), including graphical symbols for documentation, letter symbols and other means of expression, units of measurements etc., within ITU-R and to seek harmonization among all concerned Radiocommunication Study Groups regarding terms and definitions.

-2 To liaise with the Conferences and Publications Department, and with other organizations dealing with vocabulary work in the telecommunications field, for example with the IEC and the International Organization for Standardization (ISO) as well as the IEC-ISO Joint Technical Committee for Information Technology (JTC 1), in order to eliminate duplication of terms and definitions.
+3 To liaise, through ITU CCT, with the Conferences and Publications Department, and with other organizations dealing with vocabulary work in the telecommunications field, for example with the IEC and the International Organization for Standardization (ISO) as well as the IEC-ISO Joint Technical Committee for Information Technology (JTC 1), in order to eliminate duplication of terms and definitions.

-3 To provide Study Groups with relevant unified graphical symbols to be used in documentation, letter symbols, and other means of expression, units of measurements, etc., in order to be used in all Study Group documents.
+4 To provide Study Groups with relevant unified graphical symbols to be used in documentation, letter symbols, and other means of expression, units of measurements, etc., in order to be used in all Study Group documents.

+Annex 2

+Responsibilities of Rapporteurs for Vocabulary

+1 The Rapporteurs should study vocabulary and related subjects referred to them by:

+– Working Parties or Task Groups of the same Radiocommunication Study Group;

+– the Radiocommunication Study Group as a whole;

+– the Rapporteur for Vocabulary of another Radiocommunication Study Group;

+– the ITU CCT.

+2 The Radiocommunication Rapporteurs should be responsible for coordination of vocabulary and related subjects within their own Radiocommunication Study Groups and with other Radiocommunication Groups; the objective being to achieve the agreement of the Study Groups concerned on the proposed terms and definitions.

+3 The Rapporteurs shall be responsible for liaison between their Radiocommunication Study Groups and ITU CCT and encouraged to participate in any meeting of ITU CCT that may be held.

 ______________